dylan-lang/dylan-tool/README.md

 * Add a --help option.

+* When updating the registry, if no pkg.json file is found fall back to the deps specified in the catalog, if there's a catalog entry.

 * Show installed versions (if any) in the 'list' command.

 * Add a --installed option to the 'list' command.